 Suspension Performance Tuning and Corner Weights:

 The street, track and oval racers will all want to adjust their corner weights for best balance of traction and handling.
+Scales are used to measure the weight supported by each wheel, also known as the corner weights.

 Corner Weight Measurement: